allyjweir/angular-restmod/README.md

 By default, api calls URLs are build using the provided REST url builder.

 When using the default URL builder, the api must comply with a series of basic rules:
-* Returned resources must provide a primary key or an url property.
+* Returned resources must provide a primary key.
 * Nested resource url are built by appending the nested resource partial url to the master resource url.
-* TODO: complete this list.
+* TODO: Support url property

 ## Configuration